faizhaffizudin/Case-Study-Hamsa/README.md

 - CWE ID 829 (Inclusion of Functionality from Untrusted Control Sphere)
 - The identified library jquery, version 1.12.4-joomla is vulnerable.
 #### Evaluate:
+A JS library that is missing security patches can make the website extremely vulnerable to various attacks.
+Third-party JS libraries can draw a variety of DOM-based vulnerabilities, including DOM-XSS, which can be exploited to hijack user accounts.
+Popular JS libraries typically have the advantage of being heavily audited.
+This also means that the flaws are quickly recognized and patched, resulting in a steady stream of security updates.
+Using a library with missing security patches can make the website exceptionally easy to abuse, making it crucial to ensure that any available security updates are to be applied immediately.

+Related:
 - CVE-2020-11023: In jQuery versions greater than or equal to 1.0.3 and before 3.5.0, passing HTML containing <option> elements from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
 This problem is patched in jQuery 3.5.0.
 - CVE-2020-11022: In jQuery versions greater than or equal to 1.2 and before 3.5.0, passing HTML from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
 This problem is patched in jQuery 3.5.0.
 - CVE-2015-9251: jQuery before 3.0.0 is vulnerable to Cross-site Scripting (XSS) attacks when a cross-domain Ajax request is performed without the dataType option, causing text/javascript responses to be executed.